What Is Ego Psychology? A Theory For Self-Understanding

 Getty/AnnaStills

-2. Ask For Feedback
+2. Ask for feedback

-In school or your profession, regular performance reports or report cards can help you answer this question.
-But in your personal relationships and even casual encounters, you might not have the details to assess your impact on other people.
-Left unchecked, a big ego can make someone appear arrogant and over-confident – and inevitably, these traits tend to ward off potential friends and acquaintances.
+How often do you ask how you’re performing and showing up for others?
+In school or your profession, regular performance reports or report cards may provide feedback, but in your personal relationships and even casual encounters, you might not have details to assess your impact on other people.
+Left unchecked, a big ego can make someone appear arrogant and over-confident, and these traits tend to scare off potential friends and acquaintances.

-3. Focus On Self-Esteem
+3. Focus on self-esteem

 • Identify sources of low self-esteem, potentially with the support of a therapist.